Hemigrammus erythrozonus: Shoaling

-Gender identification
+Sexing

 Like most tetras, females are larger and more fat bodied than the more slender male.
 It may be hard to tell male from female until the fish are fully mature and females fill with eggs.

 Breeding

 H. erythrozonus breeds similarly to most egg-scattering small fish.
 It been bred in captivity with a moderate level of difficulty.

 Breeding tank set-up: A small 40l all-glass tank with soft water (hardness up to 8°dGH and carbonate hardness not higher than 2°dCH).
 Water temperature should be kept between 26 and 28 C. Adding peat to the tank or filter will soften water and make it slightly acidic.
 The tank should have dim or no lighting.
 Spawning is over fine-leaved plants.
 Java moss (Taxiphyllum barbieri) or Fontinalis are suggested but not mandatory, or a spawning mop made of woolen thread.
 Other commonly used plants include water wisteria and hornworts, as well as fox/coons tail.
 1 cm glass beads or a spawning grate will help at the bottom to protect eggs from being eaten by adults, though they will have to spawn through the plants first, as the fine leaves act as a trigger.
 If spawned without fine leaved plants, the majority of eggs will result unfertilized.

 Parents' conditioning: Feed the pair kept separately with a variety of live foods, frozen food or dry food for a few weeks.
 When the female is well rounded transfer the pair to the breeding tank in the late afternoon hours.
 The spawning will occur in the following morning or the next day; if no spawning behavior is shown after three days, conditioning of the pair should be restarted.

 Spawning behavior: The male will swim around in a quick manner locking his fins when near the female.
 During the spawning act both fish roll over, when the female is in the upside down position she ejects the eggs while the male fertilises them.
-Usually 120-150 eggs are dropped on plants and on to the bottom.
+Usually 120–150 eggs are dropped on plants and on to the bottom.
 When the pair is done, they will start grazing for the eggs and should be removed.